ComputerScienceHouse/Constitution/CONTRIBUTING.md

     git push
     # now go to github.com/ComputerScienceHouse/Constitution > Pull Requests > New Pull Request
     ```
+    > Remember to set the upstream if in a Fork: git push -u origin <branch_name>

     For instructions on making a Pull Request, see [I Want To Fix An Issue](#i-want-to-fix-an-issue).